nathanaelhub/f1-race-predictor/README.md

 **🏁 Ready to predict the next race?
 [Launch the Demo!](https://f1-race-predictor-yr49.onrender.com) 🏁**

-*Built with ❤️ for Formula 1, Machine Learning, and the pursuit of predictive excellence*
+*Built with ❤️ by an F1 fanatic who loves tinkering with code and data*

 **⭐ Star this repo if you found it interesting!**